gGordey/SMOL/README.md

 ```
 JMPI 0001 0003 ```` ````
 ```
-this line will always jump on the 3rd line of code when reached We can use *the void* as any of the number (or both)
+this line will always jump on the 4th line of code when reached (lines are 0-indexed) We can use *the void* as any of the number (or both)

 # REAL CODE EXAMPLES